girishksahu/girishksahu/README.md

 ### Hi there 👋

 Currently I am exploring Data Science and AI Landscape.
-I have total work experience of 26+ yrs. in technology industry with last 8+ yrs. as leadership role in project, people and product management.
+I have total work experience of over 25+ yrs. in technology industry with last 8+ yrs. as leadership role in project, people and product management.

 As of now I am working on Data Science Academic projects, Kaggle competition projects and Freelance project work.